birukbelihu/FaceMaskDetector/README.md

 # Face Mask Detector

-A Simple COVID19 Face Mask Detector In A Live Camera Using Computer Vision & Machine Learning.
+A Simple COVID19 Face Mask Detector In A Live Camera Using Computer Vision & Deep Learning.

 # Running